TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 $x_3 = w_{23} x_2 = w_{23} w_{12} x_1 = w_{23} w_{12} w_{01} x_0$

+In other words, given an input $x_0$, our function $f$ will predict $x_3$ defined above.

 There is something silly going on here.
 Why would we have all these weights when we can define a new weight, say $w_{c} \equiv w_{23} w_{12} w_{01}$ (the "c" stands for combined) and define the following architecture going straight from the input to the output

+{% include image.html url="/assets/backprop/nn_1_short.svg" description="Fig 3.
+Simplified neural network with combined weights" %}

 $x_3 = w_c x_0$

 You are absolutely right if you made that observation and it's a very important point.
 Just combining these "linear" nodes doesn't do anything.
 We need to add non-linearities to be able to learn arbitrarily complicated functions $f$.
 But for now, bear with me since this sections lays the groundwork for the next section where we introduce non-linearities into the network architecture.

-Going back to our network, to implement backpropagation, we need to calculate all the derivatives of the cost function with respect to the weights.
+Going back to our network, to execute gradient descent, we need to calculate all the derivatives of the cost function with respect to the weights.

-The cost is
+If we only had one data point $x_0$ with our prediction $x_3$ and the actual value $y$, the cost would be

 $C[\vec{w}] = C[w_{01}, w_{12}, w_{23}] = \frac{(x_3 - y)^2}{2}$

-where $y$ is the actual value/label in our dataset and is a constant (independent of $\vec{w})$.

 Expanding, we get